abhaysastry1/cityscout/README.md

 4. Merge the files by running [merge.py](https://github.com/abhaysastry1/cityscout/blob/main/merge.py) script.
 5. The merged_output.csv file was renamed and used in further analyses.

+Alternatively, please feel free to access the data used for our tool here: ___

 ## MLM

 ## Dashboard